image-rs/canvas/canvas/Readme.md

 Do not solve IO, bindings for reading into portions can be written on top of the exposed methods for mutating and referencing parts of the frame.

-Do not provide GPU bindings.
+Do not provide GPU bindings (but make it easy to translate a layout and prepare it for copying to a texture buffer).